Logo of Second Century Commission on Canada-U.S. Relations

 CHRISTOPHER SANDS

-Professor, Johns Hopkins School of Advanced International Studies (SAIS)
+Director, Center for U.S.-Canada Relations, Johns Hopkins School of Advanced International Studies (SAIS)

 Vincent Rigby portrait

-Professor, Max Bell School of Public Policy, McGill University
+Distinguished James McGill Professor in Global Governance and Security and Director of the Max Bell School of Public Policy, McGill University

 Paul Samson portrait